 Over the last couple of years, electric bikes have come a long way from something that was considered a novelty to a full range of capable products designed for specific purposes.
-And amongst the ranks of city cruisers and agile mountain units, we also saw the rise of hunting bikes.
+And among the ranks of city cruisers and agile mountain units, we also saw the rise of hunting bikes.

 If you think about it for a second, this was a match made in heaven.
-Whether you are following a trail, checking your traps or scouting, you need something to help you to quickly traverse rough terrains.
+Whether you are following a trail, checking your traps, or scouting, you need something to help you to quickly traverse rough terrains.

 And what do you get when you put this neat feature into an affordable, powerful and durable body of a modified mountain bike?
 We’ll tell you – an offer no serious hunter can say no to.

 Unfortunately, good ideas don't always translate to good products and, as you would expect, the electric hunting bikes market is filled with half-baked units which should be avoided.